ponylang/rfcs/text/0000-use-named-methods.md

 to the underlying algorithms.
 The use of named methods throughout the codebase helps steer clear of this pitfall.

-In addition, the term "apply" in particular is typically not very meaningful in the context of an action such as getting an item from a collection.
-We can note that most objects are likely to have a default or primary action that is not well described with the term "apply".
+In addition, the terms "apply" and "update" are often not particularly meaningful.
+For example, a method to obtain an HTTP status code would be better named "code" (instead of "apply"), and the method to send a request from an HTTP client might be "request" (instead of "apply".)

 # Detailed design

-There are some 200 implementations in the standard library of an "apply" method and about a dozen "update" methods.
+There are some 200 implementations in the standard library of an "apply" method and about a dozen "update" methods which would all need to be renamed.
+The process of coming up with suitable names is out of scope for the RFC process and should be discussed during implementation.

-If this RFC is admitted into the repository there needs to be a process of deciding new names.
-For example, unit tests currently have an "apply" method which could be renamed to "run", while the logger object could have its "apply" method renamed to "append".

 # How We Teach This

-The documentation needs to be updated.
+This proposal represents a more simple library design and so there will be less to teach.

 # Drawbacks

-The "apply" and "update" sugar make some operations more compact.
+The "apply" and "update" sugar makes the code more compact.

 # Alternatives

-The bracket notation is a common syntax choice for item assignment and retrieval.
-It would be an option to introduce additional sugar to map special methods to this notation.
+No alternative is currently proposed.

 # Unresolved questions

-A complete list of suggested renames has not been developed at this time.
+It's currently unresolved whether the "update" sugar should still be supported (it's clear that "apply" has obvious uses such as having an object pass for a function).